googlefonts/colr-gradients-spec/colr-gradients-spec.md

 When a PaintColrGlyph table is used, a BaseGlyphV1Record with the specified glyph ID is expected.
-If no BaseGlyphV1Record with that glyph ID is found, the color glyph should be ignored.
-See 5.7.11.1.9 for additional information.
+If no BaseGlyphV1Record with that glyph ID is found, the color glyph is not well formed.
+See 5.7.11.1.9 for details regarding well-formedness and validity of the graph.

 The example from 5.7.11.1.7.2 is modified to illustrate use of a PaintColrGlyph table.
 In the following figure, a PaintColrLayers table references a slice